remi/her/README.md

 # We should be probably using something like Memcached here, not a global object
 $cache = MyCache.new

-Her::API.setup :url => "https://api.example.com" do |builder|
+Her::API.setup :url => "https://api.example.com" do |connection|
-  builder.use Faraday::Request::UrlEncoded
+  connection.use Faraday::Request::UrlEncoded
-  builder.use FaradayMiddleware::Caching, $cache
+  connection.use FaradayMiddleware::Caching, $cache
-  builder.use Her::Middleware::DefaultParseJSON
+  connection.use Her::Middleware::DefaultParseJSON
-  builder.use Faraday::Adapter::NetHttp
+  connection.use Faraday::Adapter::NetHttp
 end

 class User